cisco/lal-build-manager/SPEC.md

 #### lal fetch
  - *lal fetch [--core]*: fetches all versions corresponding to the manifest from the registry and puts them into `INPUT`.
 The optional `--core` flag will disregard any `devDependencies`.

+ Any components already found in `INPUT` are reused if they are present at the right version and correct environment.

+ Any extraneous versions found in `INPUT` are removed.

 #### lal shell
 Enters an interactive shell in the container corresponding to the environment key in the manifest mounting the current directory.